nelsonxw/Convolutional-Neural-Network-Fine-Tuning/README.md

     + When pre-processing the images, I used data augmentation function (rotate, shift, flip) to increase the amount of training data and reduce overfit.
     + I tweaked different parameters (# of layers to train, # of nodes in the new layer, drop out rate, batch size, optimizer, learning rate, # of epochs) and tried to improve prediction accuracy and reduce loss.
 The accuracy kept going up and loss kept going down in the training dataset with each epoch, however, the best result I could get from the validation dataset was only about 55%, with clear evidence of overfitting in the model.
 <img src="/screen%20shots/InceptionResNetV2_result1.PNG" width="300"> <img src="/screen%20shots/InceptionResNetV2_result2.PNG" width="300">
 4. After some research, I learned that reducing the complexity of the network may reduce overfitting problems.
-With that in mind, I compared the 10 models in terms how many layers do they have (more layers indicate more complexity).
+With that in mind, I compared the 10 models in terms of how many layers do they have (more layers indicate more complexity).
 It turned out VGG16 has the least amount of layers, so I switched to fine tune VGG16 model.
     + Complexity of each model
         <img src="/screen%20shots/compare_model_complexity.PNG" width="400">